Hamilton's Harnack inequality and the $W$-entropy formula on complete Riemannian manifolds: Introduction

-The following result says that the uniform $\mu$-volume lower bound condition $(\ref{mulow})$ is indeed an important condition which implies the validity of a family of logarithmic Sobolev inequalities on complete Riemannian manifolds with $\mu$-bounded geometry condition.
+Thus, at least from a geometric and analytic point of view, the uniformly volume lower bound condition $(\ref{mulow})$ is too restrictive for the validity of the $W$-entropy formula $(\ref{WW2})$ for the Witten Laplacian on complete Riemannian manifolds.
+Our new observation in Theorem \ref{Thm3} here is that we can remove the uniform volume lower bound condition $(\ref{mulow})$ to establish the $W$-entropy formula $(\ref{WW2})$.
+This is essentially based on the fact that Theorem \ref{Thm1} and Theorem \ref{Thm2} hold on complete Riemannian manifolds on which we need not to assume the uniform volume lower bound condition $(\ref{mulow})$.
+Indeed, just after the paper \cite{Li11a} was accepted, we observed that the uniform volume lower bound condition $(\ref{mulow})$ can be removed.
+See the Note added in proof of \cite{Li11a}.

-\begin{theorem} Let $M$ be a complete Riemannian manifold, and $\phi\in C^2(M)$.
-Suppose that there exist some constants $m\geq n$ and $K\geq 0$ such that
+As an application of Theorem \ref{Thm3}, we prove the following result, which indicates that the uniform volume lower bound condition $(\ref{mulow})$ allows us to derive a family of logarithmic Sobolev inequalities on complete Riemannian manifolds.